 The NEW RESOURCE dialog displays.

+- 3. Enter a Name for the resource.

-- 3. Enter a Name and Network Address. - 4.
-Select the service from HTTP, HTTPS or SSH and the port number or that service.
-For example, 80 is the default port for the HTTP service. - 5.
-Under the TAGS section create, assign or remove a resource tag. - 6.
-Click Add Resource.
+- 4. Enter a Network Address.

+- 5. Under Services, select HTTP, HTTPS or SSH and enter the port number for that service.
+For example, 80 is the default port for the HTTP service.